Gennadii8/Test_task_VALA/README.md

 create file with this name or rewrite file with this name)
 * Checks that there are 3 numbers in every line of file
-* Checks that all three elements in row are integers In this case I was opening input file, took info out of it,
+* Checks that all three elements in row are integers

 ## Prepared files ##
 * 666.txt - duplicated 3rd numbers, less than needed numbers,